GooldenApple/vvs-nordstrom/README.md

 [Color Palette](assets/images/readme/color-palette.png)

-I chose a colour palette that reflects the professional, warm, and trustworthy nature of the plumbing business, inspired by natural copper and earth tones.
+The chosen palette reflects professionalism and trust, inspired by natural copper and earth tones.
-The palette includes shades of brown and copper for warmth and reliability, complemented by clean whites and deep blacks for contrast and readability.
+- **Copper/Brown shades** convey warmth and reliability.
+- **White** provides clarity and clean contrast.
+- **Black/Dark tones** enhance readability and accessibility.

+This balance ensures the site is visually appealing while meeting WCAG contrast standards.

 ### Typography

-The website uses Arial, sans-serif as the primary font to ensure high readability and simplicity across devices and screen sizes.
-Font sizes and weights have been carefully chosen to create a clear visual hierarchy, with larger, bolder headings to capture attention and smaller, easy-to-read body text.
+The website uses **Arial, sans-serif** for clarity and cross-device compatibility.
+- **Headings** are bold and large to create a strong visual hierarchy.
+- **Body text** is lightweight, easy to read, and optimized with relative units.

-This choice supports accessibility and provides a clean, professional appearance fitting for the plumbing business.
+This combination ensures readability, accessibility, and a clean professional look that reflects the company’s identity.

 ### Imagery

-**Hero Image:**
+- **Hero Image:** Flowing copper pipes, symbolizing the core plumbing services.
-The hero image shows flowing copper pipes with a dark green/gray tiled background.
-The image reflects the plumbing business's core services and matches the site's color palette for a cohesive design.
-This image was sourced from [StockCake](https://stockcake.com) and has been optimized for web performance using TinyPNG.

-**About Us Image:**
+- **About Us Image:** Company vehicle photo, representing local presence and professionalism.
-The About Us section features a photo of the Nordströms VVS company vehicle, symbolizing the company's local presence and commitment to professional service.
-Images have been optimized using TinyPNG.

-**Gallery Images:**
+- **Gallery Images:** High-quality examples of completed projects, showcasing craftsmanship.

-The gallery features a selection of high-quality images showcasing completed plumbing projects, highlighting craftsmanship and service variety.
-These images were provided by Nordströms VVS i Dalarna AB.
-All images have been optimized using TinyPNG.
+All images are optimized for web, compressed for fast loading, and include descriptive `alt` text for accessibility.

 ---